Kong/design-tokens/README.md

 Kong Design Tokens, via [Style Dictionary](https://github.com/amzn/style-dictionary).

-> **Note**: Repository and documentation is a work in progress.
-This package is currently for Kong internal-use only, but is published publicly in order to consume in our OSS projects.
+> This package is currently for Kong internal-use only, but is published publicly in order to consume in our OSS projects.

 - [Tokens](#tokens)
   - [Token Formats](#token-formats)